erikgraa/SecretManagement.VMware.CloudFoundation/README.md

 A Vault name and Server are required to register a VMware Cloud Foundation instance.
 Enable certificate checking if a valid certificate is present.

+To access secrets in the vault after registering one needs a user that has the `ADMIN` role.
+This could be a local `vsphere.local` user or an identity provider-backed one.

 ```powershell
 $vaultName = 'lab-vcf01'
 $module = 'SecretManagement.VMware.Cloudfoundation'